 Moving towards the end of his triumphal return to his native Poland.
 Pope John Paul?

-Moving towards the end of his triumphal return to his native Poland.
+Background: Moving towards the end of his triumphal return to his native Poland.
 Pope John Paul II on Friday (8 June) visited the foothills of the Tatra mountains, where he used to ski climb before being elected head of the Roman Catholic church.

 SYNOPSIS: This was one of the most relaxed interludes in his hectic nine-day tour, which ends on Sunday (10 June).
 The altar built for the Pope was shaped like a mountain hut -- and local mountain people in traditional dress gathered to greet him with folk music played on rustic violins.